Where to Go in June 2023

 Where to Go in June in the UK

-Arguably June is the best month to travel around the UK, and the last before the kids are let loose on their summer holidays.
+Arguably June is the best month to travel around the UK, and the last before the kids are let loose on their summer holidays, except in Scotland where they are allowed to roam freely by the end of the month.
 While many may be heading for Cornwall, why not take a stop on route and visit Stonehenge for the Summer Solstice.
 You might even discover the druid in you.
 Alternatively take a UK road trip and end up in Inverness looking for Nessie.

 Rules and regulations upon where you can travel, and how, are constantly changing, we recommend you consult https://www.gov.uk/foreign-travel-advice/ to check each country’s current entry requirements and covid restrictions before you book anything.